developer-zebra/developer-zebra-site/src/emdk-for-xamarin/1-0/mx/index.md

         icon: /mx/icons/msr.png
         url: data-capture/msr
   - heading: Device Configuration
-    description: Lorem ipsum dolor sit amet, consectetur adipisicing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
-Ut enim ad minim veniam
+    description: 'Lorem ipsum dolor sit amet, consectetur adipisicing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
+Ut enim ad minim veniam'
     visible: true
     items:
       - title: Analytics
         url: analytics
-        description: The AnalyticsMgr allows you enable or disable collection of data, in the form of groups of metrics, by the Analytics Engine
+        description: 'The AnalyticsMgr allows you enable or disable collection of data, in the form of groups of metrics, by the Analytics Engine'
         icon: /mx/icons/analyticsmgr.png
       - title: Audio Manager
         url: audiomgr
-        description: The AudioVolUIMgr allows you to add, delete, and replace Audio Profiles and to select the current Audio Profile that will be in effect on the device.
+        description: 'The AudioVolUIMgr allows you to add, delete, and replace Audio Profiles and to select the current Audio Profile that will be in effect on the device.'
         icon: /mx/icons/audio.png
       - title: Battery Manager
         url: batterymgr